Ayushi2006/DSA/README.md

 # Data Structures and Algorithms (DSA)

-A personal repository where I practice and learn Data Structures and Algorithms using Python.
+A personal repository where I practice and learn Data Structures and Algorithms using Python. hhi this is dsa repo

 ## About